 Two bits are assigned to the signal provided for system identification purposes.
-"00" and "01" are employed to represent a system based on this specification and that for ISDB- $T{SB}$ that uses the same transmission system as ISDB-T, respectively.
+"00" is for digital terrestrial television broadcasting system and "01" is for digital terrestrial sound broadcasting system, respectively.
 The remaining values are reserved.
 Table 3-24 shows the contents of the system identification bits.